shenoy-anurag/machine-learning/README.md

 - Notebooks are kept in the root of the project for now.
 - `models` folder contains the various trained models and their custom objects, such as pickle files.
 - `images` folder contains media which is being referenced in Notebooks to add visuals.
+- `machine_learning` folder contains the jupyter notebooks reproducing ml algorithms and metrics from scratch.
 - `mathematics` folder contains python files and jupyter notebooks explaining all the mathematics required for machine learning and running statistical computations.
 - `data_science` folder contains the python files and jupyter notebooks for explaining and running the code required to analyze and process data.
 - `visualization` folder contains snippets to generate various graphs and plots.